Multi-Objective Tweezers in Scattering Media

-As an example, a bi-objective Pareto front for the simultaneous translation of two objects in a 20-port disordered acoustic cavity is simulated in \cref{fig:subfigs}a (red solid line).
+As an example, a bi-objective Pareto front for the simultaneous translation of two objects in a 20-port disordered 2D acoustic cavity is simulated in \cref{fig:subfigs}a (red solid line).

 For comparison, we also show the corresponding force projections for $10^7$ random inputs represented by the distribution of dots, the color of which indicates the number of occurrences.
 Strikingly, the Pareto front obtained from the GWS procedure greatly outperforms all the random inputs, thus demonstrating that naive Monte Carlo exploration of the input space cannot realistically be implemented to tailor radiation forces in complex media.
-In the Supplemental Material, we conjecture that the force projections -- whose respective probability distributions are B-splines \cite{gallayNumericalMeasureComplex2012,dunklNumericalShadowsMeasures2011,camposvenutiProbabilityDensityQuantum2013,wangProbabilityDistributionCoherent2025} -- can never compete with the GWS procedure for sufficiently high number of ports.
-Moreover, the Pareto front is compared to the result of a heuristic procedure also based on the GWS matrix, where a linear combination of eigenvectors of $\bold{Q}_{\Delta \bold{r}_1}$ and $\bold{Q}_{\Delta \bold{r}_2}$ is performed (green dashed line).
-In terms of maximum force projections, the newly proposed procedure consistently outperforms this technique, hitherto viewed as the benchmark approach and closely aligned with the most recent literature \cite{orazbayevWavemomentumShapingMoving2024}.
+In the Supplemental Material \cite{supplemental}, we conjecture that the force projections -- whose respective probability distributions are B-splines \cite{gallayNumericalMeasureComplex2012,dunklNumericalShadowsMeasures2011,camposvenutiProbabilityDensityQuantum2013,wangProbabilityDistributionCoherent2025} -- can never compete with the GWS procedure for a sufficiently large number of ports.
+Moreover, the Pareto front is compared to the result of a heuristic procedure also based on the GWS matrix, where a linear combination of eigenvectors of $\bold{Q}_{\delta \bold{r}_1}$ and $\bold{Q}_{\delta \bold{r}_2}$ is performed (green dashed line).
+In terms of maximum force projections, the new procedure consistently outperforms this benchmark technique \cite{orazbayevWavemomentumShapingMoving2024}.
+This demonstrates that our approach can improve existing manipulation schemes.
 The result of the Pareto optimization is shown in \cref{fig:subfigs}b, where blue arrows correspond to the objectives, and black arrows correspond to the net forces exerted on the objects, computed via the Brillouin stress tensor.
-Further examples can be found in the Supplemental Material.
+We see that the optimized wavefield yields net forces in the intended directions, which confirms that our framework translates directly into the mechanical action predicted by the Brillouin stress tensor -- validating that it is possible to shape the local momentum of waves for complex tweezing scenarios from far-field actuation only.
+Further examples can be found in the Supplemental Material \cite{supplemental}.